mia-care/documentation/docs/p4samd/handbook/verification.md

 - **Test Suite**: if the test is part of an [automated test suite](#test-suites);
 - **Latest Execution**: details about the last text execution, including when it was performed and the outcome (passed or failed);
 - **Software Items**: the number of software items associated to the test;
-- **Requirements**: the number of requirements covered by the test.
+- **Requirements**: the number of requirements verified by the test.

 Under the **Quality** column, you can see the following icons indicating the evaluation status of each test.
 For further details, please refer to the [AI evaluation](#ai-evaluation) section.